-Updated answers to Frequently Asked Questions and the latest information about the impact of novel coronavirus (COVID-19) on the health of members of the Ithaca College community.
+Read the latest update from the medical director of the college’s Hammond Health Center and review new answers to Frequently Asked Questions regarding the impact of the COVID-19 pandemic on the health and wellness of members of the Ithaca College community.

 Coronavirus (COVID-19) Updates and Resources